crismaproject/wirecloud-widgets/README.md

 * (w) **./openlayers/** — a map widget using OpenLayers and OpenStreetMap to display a map with WFS data
 * (w) **./simulation_loader/** — displays and picks available simulations from the OOI-WSR.
 * (o) **./worldstate_loader/** — Operator that loads a worldstate from an OOI-WSR instance.
+* (w) **./worldstate_saver/** — Widget that saves a worldstate to an OOI-WSR instance.

 ### Deprecated widgets and operators

 Note that these gadgets are considered deprecated.
-They could be removed from the repository at any time for any reason.
+They could be removed from the repository at any time for any reason, or they could be reinstated when the need arises.

+* (w) **./area2ooi/** — an operator that converts an area created with the ooi_command widget into a (simplified) OOI.
 * (o) **./ooi_selector_operator** — operator to synchronize the selection between different widgets that use the synchronized OOI selection sharing mechanic.

 ### Development-only widgets and operators